-The underlying models that are used for determining Economic Capital for credit risk are the same as those used for determining the level of regulatory capital as required under Basel II (Pillar 1).
-Despite the fact that the same underlying models are used, (internal) Economic Capital and regulatory capital are not the same due to various specific rules imposed by Basel II.
-The methodology has been updated to take into account the changes that will be implemented in 2014 in the regulatory framework.
-For Economic Capital IN 2014, the following amendments are made to the Basel II framework:
+The underlying models that are used for determining Economic Capital for credit risk are based on a similar methodology as those used for determining the level of regulatory capital as required under Basel II (Pillar 1).
+Despite the fact that the same underlying models are used, (internal) Economic Capital and regulatory capital are not the same due to various specific rules imposed by Basel III/CRR.
+The methodology has been updated to take into account the changes that will be implemented in 2015 in the regulatory framework.
+For Economic Capital as from 2014, the following amendments are made to the Basel II framework:

-- Non-floored economic PD are used. - the confidence level is set to 99.95% (fitting ING's target rating of AA) rather than 99.9%. - for performing loans, the scaling factor of 1.06 is removed from the Basel II equation. - for maturities lower than 1 year, the effective PD (and not the 1 year PD) is used; however the 1 year PD is used for lending exposures to non-investment grade customers (rated 11 or worse). - capital is calculated for all sovereigns - ING internal add-ons are used for Financial Markets Products. - economic EAD is employed instead of regulatory EAD for all exposures except for FM products - securitisations are treated using a PD/LGD approach. - standardised portfolios are treated with the AIRB approach. - different add-ons are applied to take future model changes, concentration risk and Incap model shortcomings into account. - correlations scaled up taking into account current concentrations - inclusion of CVA capital and credit risk related ONCOA
+- Non-floored economic PD are used.

+the confidence level is set to 99.95% (fitting ING's target rating of AA) rather than 99.9%.

+- for performing loans, the scaling factor of 1.06 is removed from the Basel III equation. - for maturities lower than 1 year, the effective PD (and not the 1 year PD) is used; however the 1 year PD is used for lending exposures to non-investment grade customers (rated 11 or worse). - capital is calculated for all sovereigns - ING internal add-ons are used for Financial Markets Products. - economic EAD is employed instead of regulatory EAD for all exposures except for FM products - securitisations are treated using a PD/LGD approach. - standardised portfolios are treated with the AIRB approach. - different add-ons are applied to take future model changes, concentration risk and Incap model shortcomings into account. - correlations scaled up taking into account current concentrations - inclusion of CVA capital and credit risk related ONCOA - CRR SME supporting factor and Belgian 5% add-on on mortgages are not applied.